microsoft/vscode-wiki/Roadmap.md

 ### Extension Authors

 * :runner: Collaborate with extension authors to improve their extensions.
 Examples are: Use [Webpack](https://github.com/Microsoft/vscode-extension-samples/tree/master/webpack-sample) to improve install and activation, minimize dependencies of an extension, ensure `vscode` is only a development dependency.
-* :runner: Enable extensions to install additional platform specific components at extension installation time.
+* :runner: Enable extensions to install additional platform specific components.
 * Support publishing of signed extensions.
 * Add support for verified publishers.